dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > must be *quiet* if we are to hear what our soul is trying to speak
 > to us.

+I have come to realize recently that I don't know what the soul is, but listening to her videos accelerated my exploration of the soul as a concept.
+Isn't it strange that so many of us believe so strongly for or against the soul, yet I could make it more than thirty years without being able to clarify some self-understanding of the soul?
+How is it possible that I wouldn't know what the soul is, when it is so universal and so necessary to belief systems?
+When considering the soul from a materialist's perspective -- given only the tools that the materialist operates within, which can be shown to extend to pan-psychism *without any reliance on Woo Woo Physics* -- I have come to understand it as a cross between the psyche of Carl Jung and the socially distributed belief or memory relating to someone's identity.
+There may be more to the soul, but for now, such knowledge would require accepting more premises than the materialist is willing to accept.

 <a name="the-soul-is-not-contained-entirely-within-your-body" />

 ### [The Soul Is Not Contained Entirely Within Your Body](#the-soul-is-not-contained-entirely-within-your-body)